LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

    can call ``JobData.findAll()`` from the ``TechJob`` class.

-   If you want to create a new method in ``JobData``, or add a property, be sure to declare it ``static``.
+   If you want to create a new method in ``JobData``, or add a property, be sure to declare it as ``static``.

 Let’s look more closely at the data type of ``allJobs``.
 It purports to be an ``ArrayList`` that stores ``HashMap`` objects which have ``String`` keys and ``String`` values.
-If we were to represent some of this data visually, using ``[]`` for an ``ArrayList`` and ``{}`` with key/value pairs (as in Python lists and dictionaries), it would look like this:
+If we were to represent some of this data visually, using ``[]`` for an ``ArrayList`` and ``{}`` with key/value pairs, it would look like this:

 .. sourcecode:: java
+   :linenos:

    [
        {